Rye’s base dialect has no special forms so all code evaluates in exactly the same manner based just on types of words in a block.

 ; x:: captures 101 + 9 = 110

-In aggregate: op-words evaluate right-to-left, pipe-words evaluate left-to-right, and set/mod-words have higher priority, capturing their respective expressions.
+In summary: dot-words evaluate right-to-left, op-words and pipe-words evaluate left-to-right, and set/mod-words have higher priority, capturing their respective expressions.